 Technological pressure relates to the tools available to implement the innovation you suggest.
 As an effective consultant, you must remain current with the latest and versed in the pros and cons of tools specific to the organizations you consult with.
 For a given organization, the tools can include computers and cellular technology, or it could be recyclable insulation materials and flame-retardant drywall.
 Know the tools that fit your expertise.

 Your level of authority within the organization will vary with each consultation.
 Be sure to specify this in your written contract agreement.

-Four levels of authority are typical and help to define the range of roles you will operate in as consultant.
+Four levels of authority are typical and help to define the range of roles you will operate in as a consultant.

 Expert: Shares expertise in meetings or other live events.
 You will need the following skills: Communication, Systems Knowledge, and Visioning/Program Planning.

-Evaluator: Research (compare/contrast/review) current systems and report on efficiency, satisficing, innovation.
+Evaluator: Research (compare/contrast/review) current systems and report on efficiency, satisficing, and innovation.
 As an evaluator, you will need the following skills: Operational Research and Process Mapping/Flowcharting.